Shtifan/Debeliq/README.md

 # In this version

-Debeliq now supports discord-player 6.6.1 with improved functionality.
+Debeliq now supports discord-player 6.6.6 with improved stability.